mlevison/APR-Markdown-Export/glossary/vision/index.md

 ---
 title: "Vision"
 date: "2021-03-08"
+excerpt: 'The **Product Vision** is a shared understanding of the overall goal and purpose for'
 ---

 The **Product Vision** is a shared understanding of the overall goal and purpose for creating a product.
 Your vision describes the motivation behind creating the product, it is not the product itself.